 Among all cookware on sale, aluminum cookware comprises fifty percent or more.
 Aluminum, being light in weight and having excellent heat conducting abilities (only second to copper), is also inexpensive because of its time-saving and energy-saving capabilities when it comes to cooking.
 Aluminum cookware enables the supplied heat to be distributed quickly from the bottom of the aluminum pot to its sides until the food is uniformly surrounded.
 This uniform distribution of heat ensures that food is not scorched or burnt.
 Aluminum cookware is ideal for gas stoves, electric stoves, and even works well on ceramic cook tops.
 Since the sensitivity of aluminum to heat is high, aluminum cookware can be ideally used to fry and braise.

 Some popular aluminum cookware manufacturers are Calphalon, Berndes, Circulon, Swiss Diamond, Cuisinart and Anolon.
 Aluminum cookware comes in the widest range and serves various cooking purposes such as frying, sautéing, grilling, roasting and boiling.
 Aluminum fry pans, sauté pans, casseroles, steam cookers, simmering pots and saucepans are some of the regularly used aluminum cookware.
+Here are also some pots and pans for gas stove.

 Tips for buying aluminum cookware